 Those factors are discussed through many scenarios until a whole team commits to one – and only one – target.
 You’re probably thinking, but can’t there be more targets?

 “Just as you cannot hit two balls with one bat swing, hit two birds with one stone, or brush your teeth and your hair at the same time, so you cannot cross the chasm in two places.
 We’ve already discussed this, of course, but trust me, one cannot make this point too often.”
 (Crossing the Chasm, 73.)

-There are 6 types of user segmentations that can help you determine your target.
-They are: behavioural segmentation, psychographic, demographic, geographic, occasional and cultural.
+There are 6 types of user segmentation that can help you determine your target.
+They are behavioral segmentation, psychographic, demographic, geographic, occasional, and cultural.

 Behavioral segmentation is simply put, how users behave.
 What is their attitude toward your product?
 What do they know about it?

 How loyal are they to your product?
-How often they use it?
+How often do they use it?

-Behavioural segmentation is a great place to start when you’re segmenting your market.
-Let’s take a look at protein bar, for example.
+Behavioral segmentation is a great place to start when you’re segmenting your market.
+Let’s take a look at a protein bar, for example.
 Which factors will be important for you?

 - Are you looking at the price?